Sunday, February 08, 2015

 So it went, night after night after night.
 As the planet rotated, more and more mysterious features came into view and went on the hard drive (of the desktop computer I dragged into the backyard).
 Syrtis Major, Solis Lacus, Mons Olympus.
 I toured all those fabled sites, and almost felt as if I were on the surface with the crew of Angry Red Planet’s Rocketship MR-1.

 Then August was past and Mars was dwindling back to its normal pink b-b aspect.
 Was I sorry to see it go?
 Dang right.
-However, I must admit the opposition almost exhausted me—Pat said the same thing.
+However, I must admit the opposition almost exhausted me.
 Night after night with one target, it was the most sustained planetary campaign of my amateur career, with even my most enthusiastic lunar tears being a distant second.

 Will I return to Mars?
 I haven't, not with a camera, though I have visited the other planets with my webcams, which have slowly evolved into more sophisticated planetary cameras like the ZWO ASI120MC I use now.
 However, Mars is growing again from is puny 14” diameter of recent oppositions to an impressive 24” in 2018, just a smidge smaller than in 2003.
 You can bet I’ll have boots on that red, red ground when that happens, muchachos.